The-Jonsey/streamdeckd/README.md

 ### Configuration

-There are 2 ways to configure streamdeckd
+There are two ways to configure streamdeckd

 #### Graphical Configuration